ofemiashiru/CI_MS4_ASHTECHS/README.md

 - Mo Shami for continued mentorship, guidance and support throughout this project.
 - Iris Smok for continued encouragement whilst working on this project.
 - and all the Teaching and Non-teaching Personnel at Code Institute.

+This is my final project and I have learned so much from the team and students at Code Institute and I would like to give you all a big thank you as well.
+You have helped my career immensely!